brianom95/brianom95.github.io/_posts/2024-10-25-backpacking-ca.md

 Each day, my door had a note on it with names of incoming guests.
 One day it said 2x Spanish, another day it said Mairéad.
 In a small town like Copán, new people stand out.
 So when I saw an Irish person in a cafe that day, I confused her by correctly guessing her name.

 Mairéad was a vet from Dublin on a six month solo trip.
 So far she had paddled the Yukon in Canada, almost died from food poisoning in Mexico, sailed the length of Belize, camped in the jungle in Guatemala and surfed in El Salvador.
-Now she was making her way towards Panama and Grenada to volunteer, and to visit Rihanana's house in Barbados.
-We bonded as we explored the quiet restauraunts, bars and lookout towers of the town.
+Now she was making her way towards Panama and Grenada to volunteer, and to visit Rihanna's house in Barbados.
+We bonded as we explored the quiet restaurants, bars and lookout towers of the town.
 When the day came time to go our seperate ways, we made a plan to meet in Nicaragua as we overlapped there next.
 She headed deeper into Honduras, and after a final baleada, I boarded a bus to El Salvador.

 <p align="center" width="100%">
     <img width="400" src="/images/bpca15.jpeg">